Tarapoto massacre: Massacre

 In the early morning of May 31, 1989, six members of the MRTA entered the discotheque Las Gardenias in the human settlement “9 de abril” because they had heard rumors that the place was operating as a clandestine gay bar.
 Indeed, there were homosexuals and transsexuals in the place, the subversives seized eight of the people present at random and took them to the outskirts of the bar to shoot them in front of the population.
 The following day, in its weekly Cambio, the terrorist group justified its actions by asserting that the murdered people were delinquents and collaborators with the Peruvian army.

 Impact

-MRTA continued to attack people of gender diversity until its defeat, as was the case with the murder of three transvestites between May and June 1990.
+MRTA continued to attack LGBTQ civilians until its defeat, as was the case with the murder of three transvestites between May and June 1990.
 The Truth and Reconciliation Commission (CVR) described the massacre as an act of homophobia; the memory of the victims and the account of the events is part of the permanent exhibition at the Place of Memory, Tolerance and Social Inclusion.
 In 2004, in commemoration of the massacre, 31 May was declared ‘National Day for the Fight against Violence and Hate Crimes against Lesbians, Trans, Gays and Bisexuals’ and for the Peruvian LGBT community it is the second most important day after the International LGBT Pride Day, which is celebrated every 28 June.